Electric Car - Polestar

 A comprehensive package bundling the car, servicing, road tax and maintenance into a single monthly fee.

-• Advantages: Simplified ownership experience with no commitment, potential cost savings with the included services.
+• Advantages: Simplified ownership experience, potential cost savings with the included services.
 Usually available on short term or flexible contracts.

 5. Salary Sacrifice